74% of all legal clients will visit a law firm’s website to take action.

 Law firm SEO

 Optimization?
 Keywords?
 What the heck are those?

-It’s actually pretty straight forward when you break it down and I’m going to show you how to do it, step by step.
+Search engine optimization for lawyers is pretty straight forward when you break it down.
+I’m going to show you how to do it, step by step.

 It’s all in the keywords